Huntingdonshire

 We will be inviting companies, pubs and individuals to sponsor a cask or Keg of beer or a box of cider.
 For £35 per beer or cider sponsored, you will receive 2 free entry tickets, 2 free festival glasses and 2 free pints.

 If you sponsor a cask, you will be able to select which beer or cider you would like to sponsor; this will be on a 'first come first served' basis.
-Names of companies, pubs or individuals will be displayed above the product(s) they are sponsoring and will also feature on the beer and cider listings on our website and real-time status.
+Names of companies, pubs or individuals will be displayed above the product(s) they are sponsoring and will also feature on the beer and cider listings on our website and the real-time list.
 You are also welcome to bring along advertising flyers, beer mats etc. to put on the tables and the bars in the hall.

 The Festival is organised and run by members of CAMRA who are all unpaid volunteers.
-We are always looking for more more helpers, so if you're not already a member, why not join at the festival's CAMRA stand.
+We are always looking for more support, so if you're not already a member, why not join at the festival's CAMRA stand.
 If you can help at any session, please see Volunteering to help at 'Booze on the Ouse' or contact the Volunteers Coordinator at volunteers@hunts.camra.org.uk.

 * * * A GREAT reason to join CAMRA at the Festival! * * *